Code-Institute-Submissions/milestone-project-79/README.md

 * [Loading](https://loading.io/) - Used to create loading .gif.

+* [emailjs](https://www.emailjs.com/) - Used as an email service for the contact form.

 * [Markup Validation](https://validator.w3.org/) - Used to validate HTML code.

 * [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code.